-Sleepdogs is a collaboration between director/producer Tanuja Amarasuriya and writer/composer Timothy X Atack.
-We make theatre, film, audio and other things.
-We believe art should make you feel stuff.
-Whatever form it takes, we want to create emotionally resonant experiences for audiences – gripping stories that go to unexpected places; atmospheres that transform the space we’re in; invitations to imagine new myths for how we might live well together.
+We make theatre, film, digital audio and other stuff.
+Whatever form it takes, we want to make art that moves you – gripping stories that go to unexpected places; atmospheres that transform the space we’re in; familiar emotions made complex again.

 How we work